Harnett County

 AS ADMINISTRATOR, THE CLERK:

-• Manages twenty-nine (29) employees who are responsible for assisting
+• Manages thirty (30) employees who are responsible for assisting

 the public in filing and accessing the court records and papers, staffing